skunkworxdark/prompt-tools/README.md

 3. PromptSplitNeg - splits a prompt into positive and negative using the old V2 method of [] for negative.
 4. PromptToFile - saves a prompt or collection of prompts to a file. one per line.
 There is an append/overwrite option.

-If you want to use this node py file place it in the folder .venv\Lib\site-packages\invokeai\app\invocations.
+If you want to use this node py file place it in the folder ".venv\Lib\site-packages\invokeai\app\invocations".
 Note: if these nodes get added to main then the py file will need to be removed from this folder to prevent a clash.

+The main integrated file in my GitHub Repo for this is :- [prompts.py](https://github.com/skunkworxdark/InvokeAI/blob/PromtsFromFile-SupportNodes/invokeai/app/invocations/prompt.py)
+The PR for inclusion in the main is :-  [PullRequest](https://github.com/invoke-ai/InvokeAI/pull/3964)